 14. 39 Languages

 Interestingly there seem to be differing opinions as to the number of languages available on TikTok.
-According to Wikipedia and several other online sources (including an earlier version of this article), TikTok comes in 75 languages.
-However, TikTok’s support states that “TikTok is currently available in 39 languages.
+At one time, according to Wikipedia and several other online sources (including an earlier version of this article), TikTok comes in 75 languages.
+For some time, TikTok's support states that "TikTok is currently available in 39 languages.
 You can change the language displayed in your TikTok app anytime."
 However, that page no longer states the number of languages.
 If you count the languages available in your app, however, it comes to 45 languages.

 15. 200 Days to Develop